Lakhisarai district: Economy

 In 2006 the Ministry of Panchayati Raj named Lakhisarai one of the country's 250 districts (out of a total of 640).
 It is one of the 36 districts in Bihar currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

-Industrial background; there are various fertilizer and pesticide factories in the district, including Bihar Mineral Industries.
+Industrial background; there are various fertiliser and pesticide factories in the district, including Bihar Mineral Industries.
 The market for fabrics in the district also flourishes with many old and new shops, and there are many factories like Sindur.

 National Thermal Power Corporation Limited and Bihar State Power Generation Company Ltd has signed Memorandum of Understanding to set up 1320MW thermal power plant in Kajra.

 Divisions

 The district consists only one sub-division Lakhisarai, which is divided into Seven developmental blocks, namely, Lakhisarai, Surajgarha, Barahiya, Halsi, Pipariya, Ramgarh Chowk and Chanan.